Unseen Forces

-Unseen Forces is an extant 1920 silent film drama directed by Sidney Franklin and starring Sylvia Breamer and Conrad Nagel.
-It was long thought to be lost until a copy was located in New Zealand.
-It was produced by the same production company that produced The Miracle Man the year before, Mayflower Productions.
+Unseen Forces is a 1920 American silent drama film directed by Sidney A. Franklin and starring Sylvia Breamer and Conrad Nagel.
+It is based on the 1915 novel Athalie by Robert W. Chambers.

-An excellent print is held by the New Zealand archive with a copy repatriated to the Library of Congress.
+It was produced by the same production company that produced The Miracle Man the year before, Mayflower Photoplay Company and was distributed by Associated First National Pictures on November 29, 1920.